-'''

-sudo -u postgres psql

-ALTER ROLE catmaid_user WITH superuser;
+sudo -u postgres psql ALTER ROLE catmaid_user WITH superuser;

-'''

-Loading the test fixtures (schema and data) into a new CATMAID database
+Loading the test fixtures (schema and data) into a new CATMAID database scripts/createuser.sh catmaid_fixture catmaid_user p4ssw0rd | sudo -u postgres psql

-Directly editing the data in the test fixtures (django/applications/catmaid/fixtures/catmaid\testdata.json) would be very error-prone.
+Directly editing the data in the test fixtures (django/applications/catmaid/fixtures/catmaid_testdata.json) would be very error-prone.
 A better idea is to create a new CATMAID instance pointing to a database that only contains the fixture data.
 Then you should only very carefully make changes to the CATMAID instance where they are required to support a new test you want to add.

-To create such an instance, follow the usual installation instructions for CATMAID up to the point where you would use the createuser. sh script, and make sure that you specify a new database name, e.g. catmaid fixture:
+To create such an instance, follow the usual installation instructions for CATMAID up to the point where you would use the createuser.sh script, and make sure that you specify a new database name, e.g. catmaid_fixture: